fleetdm/fleet/handbook/README.md

 # Fleet handbook

 ## Purpose
-The Fleet handbook aims to capture all processes relevant to Fleet and grow into our version of the GitLab handbook.
-It's meant to be a collaborative document that every Fleet teammate uses and contributes to for all company processes and procedures.
-As an all-remote company, clear documentation is essential to our effectiveness, and this handbook makes it easy to reference with deep links so that the team can use it as a short-hand to share expectations of how to approach a task, and for all to update regularly as we improve our approach.
+The Fleet handbook aims to capture the company processes here at Fleet.
+We want it to grow into our version of the GitLab handbook.
+It is a collaborative document that every Fleet team member uses and contributes to.

+As an all-remote company, it is especially important to maintain clear documentation to be effective.
+Using a handbook makes it easy for anyone at Fleet to reference how to do almost anything, and to make updates regularly as we improve our approach.

 ## Editing the handbook
 The handbook is stored in a git repository.
 You can make edits to the repo by submitting a pull request.